 How to File a Car Insurance Claim

-There are six steps to filing a car insurance claim after you’ve been in an accident:
+Filling an auto insurance claim is easier if you know the process ahead of time.
+There are six steps to filing a car insurance claim after you’ve been in an accident.

-- Be prepared with the necessary information: It’s critical to keep your proof of car insurance, emergency contacts and medical information with you while driving in case of an accident.
+1. Be prepared with the necessary information: It’s critical to keep your proof of car insurance, emergency contacts and important medical information with you while driving in case of an accident.

-- Check for damages and injuries: While you’re at the site of the accident, document everything you can.
-Take pictures of the damage on your car and the other cars involved and ask witnesses for contact information in case there is a disagreement about the sequence of events between drivers.
+2. Check for damages and injuries: While you’re at the site of the accident, document everything you can.
+Take pictures of the damage on your car and the other cars involved and ask for the contact information of any witnesses in case there is a disagreement about the sequence of events between drivers.

 - Name and contact information of all parties